wehs7661/ensemble_md/docs/getting_started.rst

 ===============
 :code:`ensemble_md` is a Python package that provides methods for setting up, running, and analyzing GROMACS simulation ensembles.
-The current implementation is mainly for synchronous ensemble of expanded ensemble (EEXE), but we will develop methods like asynchronous EEXE, or ensemble of alchemical metadynamics in the future.
+The current implementation is mainly for synchronous replica exchange (REX) of expanded ensemble (EE), abbreviated as REXEE.
+In the future, we will develop methods like asynchronous REXEE, or multi-topology REXEE.
 In the current implementation, the module :code:`subprocess` is used to launch GROMACS commands, but we will switch to `SCALE-MS`_ for this purpose in the future when possible.